$0 France Employee Visa Guide — Quick-Start Checklist

 Immediate Steps

-- Check OQTF status — a refusal may come with an Obligation de Quitter le Territoire Francais (deportation order).
-If so, you have only 30 days to challenge it before the Tribunal Administratif.
+4. Check OQTF status — a refusal may come with an Obligation de Quitter le Territoire Francais (deportation order).
+The challenge deadline depends on the OQTF notice, so obtain urgent legal advice immediately.

 Common Renewal Refusal Reasons